Key takeaways:

 First, we defined our persona: a 50- to 60-year-old person looking for a healthcare specialist for a senior parent who was recently diagnosed with a health condition (breast cancer, congestive heart failure or stroke).

 Next, we identified three service lines: breast cancer, cardiology and stroke rehabilitation.
 Our process was simple.
 We developed a list of broad-topic questions our persona would likely search.
 These prompts included variations of top-ranking keywords such as heart doctor, heart specialist and cardiologist.
-Then, we conducted parallel searches from IP addresses in Ohio, Illinois and Virginia.
+Then, we conducted parallel searches from IP addresses in Ohio and Illinois.

 Our healthcare search theories and results